-At Affordable Legal Services, we draft durable powers of attorney for people who want to prevent a probate court from making decisions involving the lives of their family members.
+At Affordable Legal Services, we draft durable powers of attorney in Missouri for people who want to prevent a probate court from making decisions involving the lives of their family members.
 We use powers of attorney as simple and cost-effective alternatives to formal guardianships and conservatorships.
 In any case, the important message is that powers of attorney are essential estate planning tools that no one should be without.

 Make your wishes known and find peace of mind in the process as well.
-Talk to an experienced attorney about your legal needs today.
+Talk to an experienced Missouri attorney about your legal needs today.
 To do that, simply call our offices directly, email us, or use the box on the right-hand side of this page to send us a message.

 The licensed Missouri attorneys at Affordable Legal Services proudly serve the entire State of Missouri, including the following areas: